 - Presented with options to select for customization of your solar panel system.

-- Safety from harm or home roof damage with craftsmanship warranty.
+- Safety from harm or home roof damage with a craftsmanship warranty.

-- Freedom from the time consumption on getting permits and frustration of DIY home solar.
+- Freedom from the time consumption on getting permits and the frustration of DIY home solar.

 - Continued customer support through your solar panel system’s extended period of life.